ltdrdata/ComfyUI-Workflow-Component/README.md

 This extension, as an extension of the Proof of Concept, lacks many features, is unstable, and has many parts that do not function properly.
 There is a high possibility that the existing components created may not be compatible during the update process.

+## Notice
+* Some of the components provided by default are implemented using other custom nodes.
+To use those components, the custom nodes used within the component need to be available.
+If you are not using those specific components, you can safely ignore the warning as it will not affect other components.

 ## How To Build Component
 ![component-build](misc/component-build.png)